chris-short/chrisshort.net/content/post/verify-ashleymcnamara/index.md

 draft = false
-tags = ["Twitter", "verified account program", "verified", "Ashley McNamara"] title = "Verify @ashleymcnamara" image = "/verify-ashleymcnamara/verify-ashleymcnamara.png"
+tags = ["Twitter", "verified account program", "verified", "Ashley McNamara"] title = "Verify @ashleymcnamara"
+[cover]
+image = "/verify-ashleymcnamara/verify-ashleymcnamara.png"

 +++

 **认证 @ashleymcnamara** is a form of peaceful protest to have [Ashley McNamara](https://twitter.com/ashleymcnamara) verified on Twitter.
 Please consider doing something similar with your own Twitter profile.

 The how and the why follows.